zarusz/SlimMessageBus/docs/intro.md

 ## Dependency resolver

-SMB uses the [`Microsoft.Extensions.DependencyInjection`](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) container to obtain and manage instances of the declared consumers (class instances that implement `IConsumer<>` or `IHandler<>`) or interceptors.
+SMB uses the [`Microsoft.Extensions.DependencyInjection`](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) container to obtain and manage instances of the declared consumers (class instances that implement `IConsumer<>` or `IRequestHandler<>`) or interceptors.

 The consumer/handler is typically resolved from DI container when the message arrives and needs to be handled.
 SMB does not maintain a reference to that object instance after consuming the message - this gives user the ability to decide if the consumer/handler should be a singleton, transient, or scoped (to the message being processed or ongoing web-request) and when it should be disposed of.